 - Credit accounts

-- Certain bills (for example, outstanding cell phone bills can be listed on your credit report)
+- Bills (for example, outstanding cell phone bills can be listed on your credit report)

 - Collections items (for example, if an outstanding debt is sent to a collections agency), and